The SRY gene.

-Since it was found in the skin of male transsexuals, as in women, it was also thought be a basis for gender identity problems.
+Since it is found in the skin of male transsexuals, as in women, it was also thought be a basis for gender identity problems.
 However this hypothesis has also proved to be unfounded.

 The hypothetical agent which produced maleness, which everyone one was looking for, was given the name testes determining factor - tdf

 It was a sort of umbrella term for the gene or genes, and the relevant proteins.
 The final step came from studying XX men, people with female chromosomes who had grown up as men.
-The first intimation they had that they were not men was when they found they were sterile.
+Their first intimation that they were not men was when they found they were sterile.

 As techniques of genetic investigation improved, it became possible to study the genes of XX men, and show that a tiny part of their fathers' Y chromosome had become attached to the X chromosome that passed to them.

-A gene by the name of ZFY looked a likely candidate, until three XX men without ZFY turned up.
+A gene by the name of ZFY (Zinc Finger Y) looked a likely candidate, until three XX men without ZFY turned up.
 By this time, the length of genetic material that researchers were looking at was so small they began to doubt that there could be gene there at all.